2011 Sikkim earthquake: India

 21 engineering columns of the Army succeeded in restoring partial road connectivity to parts of north Sikkim on Tuesday.
-Telecommunications and power lines, that snapped due to the earthquake, were also restored.
+Telecommunications and power lines that snapped due to the earthquake were also restored.

-In spite off all efforts, the highway to Gangtok remained badly affected due to landslides.
+In spite of all efforts, the highway to Gangtok remained badly affected due to landslides.

 China

-The People's Armed Police Border Defense Corps Yadong Battalion and Yadong Border Checkpoint deployed 90 personnel, 11 vehicles and 30 tents to assist in disaster relief.
+The People's Armed Police Border Defense Corps Yadong Battalion and Yadong Border Checkpoint deployed 90 personnel, 11 vehicles, and 30 tents to assist in disaster relief.